 Divide Your Time Evenly Between Passages

-The reading test asks you to answer questions on three different passages.
-The recommendation is that you spend 20 minutes on each passage and it makes total sense.
-20 minutes may not seem like much time to devote to a single passage but remember: you only have one hour to complete the Reading section.
+In the Reading test, you’ll be asked to answer questions on three different passages.
+We recommend spending around 20 minutes on each passage.
+This may not seem like much time to devote to a single passage but remember: you only have one hour to complete the Reading section.

 By splitting your time evenly between all three passages, you’ll give yourself the best chance of overall success.
-Just remember to keep an eye on the time, as you don’t want to end up with only 10 minutes to spend on passage three!
+Just remember to keep an eye on the time, as you don’t want to end up with only 10 minutes to spend on the last passage.

-- You will be writing in pencil, so remember to bring an eraser
+- You’ll be writing in pencil, so remember to bring an eraser

-We hope you found these tips helpful and wish you the best of luck on the IELTS Reading section!
+We hope you found these IELTS Reading tips helpful, and wish you the best of luck on the IELTS Reading section!